n8n integration

 The credential test fails.
 Check that the API key is copied correctly and has not been revoked.

 The Flow dropdown is empty.
-Make sure the API key has flows:read and belongs to a user or team that can access saved Flows.
+Make sure the API key belongs to a user or team that can access saved Flows.
+If you just created the Flow, close and reopen the node settings panel so n8n reloads the Flow list.

 Run Flow fails with a subscription message.
 Cloud Runs require an active Scrapeer subscription.
 Scrapeer checks this when the run request reaches the API.